Damascus: Umayyad and Abbasid periods

 Following the fourth Rashidun caliph Ali's death in 661, Mu'awiya was chosen as the caliph of the expanding Islamic empire.
-Because of the vast amounts of assets his clan, the Umayyads, owned in the city and because of its traditional economic and social links with the Hijaz as well as the Christian Arab tribes of the region, Mu'awiya established Damascus as the capital of the entire Caliphate.
-With the ascension of Caliph Abd al-Malik in 685, an Islamic coinage system was introduced, and all the surplus revenue of the Caliphate's provinces was forwarded to the treasury of Damascus.
-Arabic was also established as the official language, giving the city's Muslim minority an advantage over the Aramaic-speaking Christians in administrative affairs.
+Because of the vast amounts of assets his clan, the Umayyads, owned in the city and because of its traditional economic and social links with the Hijaz as well as the Christian Arab tribes of the region, Mu'awiya established Damascus as the capital of the entire Umayyad Caliphate, an empire spanning an immense territory, from the Iberian Peninsula in the west to Central Asia and the Indus River in the east.
+With the ascension of Caliph Abd al-Malik in 685, a distinctive Islamic coinage system was introduced, and all the surplus revenue of the Caliphate's provinces was forwarded to the treasury of Damascus.
+Arabic was also established as the official language (previously Greek), it emphasized Islam's position in the empire and gave the city's Umayyad administration an advantage over the Greek-speaking Christians who previously presided over administrative affairs.

 Abd al-Malik's successor al-Walid initiated the construction of the Grand Mosque of Damascus (known as the Umayyad Mosque) in 706.
 The site originally had been the Christian Cathedral of St. John and the Muslims maintained the building's dedication to John the Baptist.
 By 715, the mosque was complete.
 Al-Walid died that same year and was succeeded at first by Suleiman ibn Abd al-Malik and then by Umar II, who each ruled for brief periods before the reign of Hisham in 724.
 With these successions, the status of Damascus was gradually weakening, as Suleiman chose Ramla as his residence and Hisham chose Resafa.
 Following the murder of the latter in 743, the Caliphate of the Umayyads—which by then stretched from Spain to India—was crumbling as a result of widespread revolts.
 During the reign of Marwan II in 744, the capital of the empire was relocated to Harran in the Jazira region.